FxPiGaAo/FxPiGaAo.github.io/architectureTips.md

 then we couldn't simply map the **VA** to cache location, right?
 Different processes could map one **VA** to different **PA**, which could lead to multiple **PA**s mapping to the same cache location!
 What about using **PA** to access the cache?
 Well, we might also don't want to wait the process of **VA** to **PA** translation to start our search.
-So we divide the cache into different sets.
-We use **VA** to memory into different sets, and narrow the search pointer down to this set before we get the **PA**.
+So we first divide the cache into different sets.
+Then we use **VA** to map memory into different sets, and narrow the search pointer down to this set before we get the **PA**.
 After **PA** is fetched from TLB, we start a second round search only in this sepecific set.
-This technique is called Virtually Indexed Physically Tagged (VIPT .
-It greatly reduces the search space, gaining better performance and energy efficiency.
+This technique is called **Virtually Indexed Physically Tagged** (VIPT).
+This greatly reduces the search space, gaining better performance and energy efficiency.

 The latency is reduced and no two **PA**s could be mistakenly treated as the same in the cache.
 Everything is perfect now.
 Or is it?
 Here finally comes the **VIPT cache aliasing**!
 Hope you still remember the example given